 Download free low carb meal plans: 7 day low carb / Banting meal plans to download.

 So there you have it!
 An outline of healthy food for diabetes so that you know what to choose to feel your best.
-Don’t forget to join Diabetic South Africans and share your diabetes meal ideas and healthy eating tips.
+Don’t forget to join South Africans with Diabetes and share your diabetes meal ideas and healthy eating tips.

 Do you have any questions about healthy eating for diabetes?
 Let us know and we’ll ask our diabetes experts to give us the most helpful answers.
 We know that diabetes is a lot to manage, but we also know that we’re all in it together and that makes it a little easier, doesn’t it?